Blog and Insights

 The 10-25% rule

-You use this KPI to measure if the proper amount of time is spent on ‘core’ project management tasks, such as stakeholder communication, internal meetings, and coordination.
+Have you ever wondered if you’re spending too much (or too little) time on ‘core’ project management tasks, such as stakeholder communication, internal meetings, and coordination?

 If less than 10% of the allocated time budget is spent on core project management, the project manager may not be doing the job well – or may not have time.